Borealiscodes/uma-witness-literature/uma-spec/STR-RELATIONS.md

 ## 3.1 Core Relations
 These are the foundational relation types of UMA’s architecture.

-- **Association** — a non‑hierarchical connection between entities
+- **Association** — a non-hierarchical connection between entities
 - **Containment** — an entity structurally contains another
 - **Reference** — an entity points to another entity
-- **Constraint‑Binding** — a constraint applies to an entity or relation
+- **Constraint-Binding** — a constraint applies to an entity or relation

-Core relations must remain domain‑neutral and non‑interpretive.
+Core relations must remain domain-neutral and non-interpretive.

 ---

-## 3.2 Plane‑Specific Relations
+## 3.2 Plane-Specific Relations
 Each plane may define its own relation types, but they must:
-- inherit from Core Relations
+- inherit from Core Relations,
-- remain within their plane’s domain
+- remain within their plane’s structural domain,
-- avoid cross‑domain contamination
+- avoid cross-domain contamination.

-Examples (non‑exhaustive):
+Examples (structural only):
-- Documentation Plane: *documents → views*, *views → anchors*
+- Documentation Plane: documents → views, views → anchors
-- Governance Plane: *rules → constraints*, *invariants → permissions*
-- Developmental Plane: *stages → prerequisites*, *sequences → stages*
-- Dynamic Plane: *states → transitions*, *transitions → processes*
+- Dynamic Plane: states → transitions, transitions → processes
-- Integrative Plane: *checks → validations*, *alignments → modules*
+- Integrative Plane: checks → validations, alignments → modules

-These are structural categories, not behaviors.
+These examples illustrate structural connectivity only.
+They do not define behavior, policy, or governance.

 ---